rtreharne/moduleclone/README.md

 Update the `CANVAS_URL` and `CANVAS_TOKEN` variables.
 To create a new token, follow the guidance at:

 https://community.canvaslms.com/t5/Admin-Guide/How-do-I-manage-API-access-tokens-as-an-admin/ta-p/89

+### Step 4.
+Update `courses.csv` file

+Using the `courses.csv` file as a template add the Canvas course_id and course_sis_id for each Canvas course that you wish to clone a module into.

 ### Step 5.
 Run `main.py`